 - Proposed or current degree course information

-- Information about your sporting, cultural, and community involvement
+- Your sporting, cultural, and community involvement

 - Answers to three personal statements: Why do you wish to study your first preference degree/course?
 What do you find interesting about this course?
-(250 – 1,000 words), What role does faith play in your life?
-(250 – 1,000 words), Tell us about an interest you have, or a recent experience, which you found absorbing.
+(200 words), What role does faith play in your life?
+(200 words), Tell us about an interest you have, or a recent experience, which you found absorbing.
 Why has this been worth spending your time on?
-(250 – 1,000 words)
+(200 words)

 - Credit card details for non-refundable application fee of $175.00.

-A $25 concessional application fee is available for applicants who can provide supporting evidence (eg proof of Youth Allowance or Abstudy).
-Students from E12 schools are also eligible for the concessional fee.
+A $25 concessional application fee is available for applicants who can provide supporting evidence (eg proof of Youth Allowance or Abstudy) or attendance at an E12 school.

 Back to Top